“There’s a dollar number attached to menstruating. ”

 …women’s issues or children’s issues—we get sidelined.
 We do not get funding.
 We do not get the attention…

 The product donations are really good and we need them because there are people who need products today, but the reality is…You know, Amy, you and I would never remove toilet paper from every single bathroom in schools and restaurants and places of work, in our homes and say “Hey, we’re just going to do a product drive.
 We’re going to just—we don’t think the government should be involved with this.
 We’re going to just do a product drive.”
 The idea of that is so silly!
 It’s super laughable.
-It’s just silliness, right?
 And so, when people kind of push back like “Oh you’re trying to make us become a communist country” or something, when I get that kind of pushback…and like, then what about if we remove toilet paper everywhere?
 Just rely on your kind heart to donate enough toilet paper for us to all use.
 It’s like that, but even more so because menstruation can’t be held, so it’s almost more critical.

 When you think about it in those terms, and you think about the way that it really handicaps women, girls, and people who menstruate, you realize that this really needs to be a policy.
 We have to have policy involved in this and we have to have governments, businesses, every level of our society get involved in fixing this.
-The way that you can get involved, that listeners can get involved, is really by, first and foremost, start talking about it.
-We need to remove the stigma like yesterday.
+The way that you can get involved, that listeners can get involved, is really by, first and foremost, starting talking about it.
+We need to remove the stigma like, yesterday.
 We need to remove the stigma two generations ago and 1776.
 We also need to get women elected to office so that we can take care of these issues.
-But really just be a little more open about it.
+But really, just be a little more open about it.
 Challenge yourself to mention it to a spouse, a child, a friend—anyone.
 Challenge yourself to talk about menstruation.

 Lift where you stand is our whole ideology behind this.
 If you’re a stay-at-home mom, that’s great.
 You have enormous impact—talk to your daughters, talk to your sons.
 If you are a woman or person who works, talk about it there.
 If you have some extra time and could get involved legislatively, do it there.
 There are a lot of different layers to this one, and just lift where you stand.